nrkno/nodecache-as-promised/README.md

   <img src="./test/linear-perftest-cache.jpeg?raw=true" width="50%"/>
 </p>

 The second image is a graph from running test script `perf:cache -- --type=linear`.
-At around 3.1m iterations the event loop starts lagging, and at around 3.4m iterations the process crashes when it runs out of memory.
+At around 3.1m iterations the event loop starts lagging, and at around 3.4m iterations the process runs out of memory and crashes.

 ## Installing